BelarusRussiaUkraine

 Australia

-4. Reports in early 2008 suggest that provided you can obtain the necessary documents, you can get a tourist visa in Australia six months in advance of entry.
+- Reports beginning in early 2008 suggest that provided you can obtain the necessary documents, you can get a tourist visa in Australia six or even eight months in advance of entry.

 Reports from May/June 2009 Russian Tourist visa in Canberra: